PowerFX has released Oliver, a sound library for Vocaloid 3, the updated singing synthesis software from Yamaha.

 More information: PowerFX / Oliver

-TC-Helicon has introduces the Demo.
+TC-Helicon has introduced the Demo.
 Share.
 Win.
 Competition for Singers at 134 Guitar Centers across the US.

 Starting today and running until October 31st, singers who take a picture or video of themselves singing into the TC-Helicon Vocal Demo Station at a Guitar Center could win up to three TC-Helicon products of their choice.